 - Cons are price per person may add up, transportation may take extra time, and shuttles may fill up and leave you waiting ... and waiting.

-- Cons - Drop-off locations may not be close to park entrances.
+- Cons are drop-off locations may not be close to park entrances.
 It's a more local way of getting around.
 That means it's less glamorous and vacation-friendly than options designed specifically for theme parkgoers.

 Brightline Railway

-- Pros of the railway is that will provide fast and relaxing transportation from South Florida to Central Florida.
+- Pros of the railway is that provides fast and relaxing transportation from South Florida to Central Florida.

 Related: Rent or Ride?
 Car Rental Considerations for Your Orlando Vacation